Kiffhost/exalted-scripture-understanding/Character Advancement.md

 <details><summary>Specifically</summary>Attributes, Abilities, Specialties, Merits, Willpower, Martial Arts Charms, Evocations, and spells are all valid, as are things like spirit Charms learned with the Eclipse anima power, sorcerous workings, or Charms with experience point costs in their activation. </details>

 Players have two opportunities to gain Exalted experience per session.
-They may earn up to one [[#Expression Bonus]], and one [[#Role Bonus]], for a total of up to 4 Solar experience per session.
+They may earn up to one [[#Expression Bonus]], and one [[#Role Bonus]], for a total of up to 4 Exalted experience per session.

 ### Expression Bonus
 Characters can gain 2 points of [[#Solar Experience]] by fulfilling *one* of the following criteria per session: